Effects of spatially localised pressure gradient histories on recovery of turbulent boundary layers: Matched- comparison of recovering TBLs with varying PGH

-In the ZPG reference (Fig.~\ref{Figure:5}a), two energetic features are evident.
+In the ZPG reference (figure \ref{Figure:6}a), two energetic features are evident.
 The first is a small-scale near-wall peak at $\lambda_x^+ \approx 1000$ and $y^+ \approx 15$, corresponding to the inner-site peak described by \citet{Hutchins2007} and associated with the energetic contribution from the near-wall cycle.
 The second is a very-large-scale outer-site energetic content at $\lambda_x \approx 6\delta$ and $y \approx 0.06\delta$, consistent with the VLSM peak reported by \citet{Mathis2009}.

-With weak PGH imposed (Fig.~\ref{Figure:5}b), \textit{inner-site peak} remains at $\lambda_x^+ \approx 1000$ and $y^+ \approx 15$, with increased magnitude, as also visible in the variance plot (Fig.~\ref{Figure:4}d).
-In the log and outer regions, energy is amplified consistent with APG effects noted by \citet{Monty2011} and also apparent in the variance plot (Fig.~\ref{Figure:4}d).
-A very-large-scale motion (VLSM) peak is observed at $y \approx 0.12\delta$, $\lambda_x \approx 6\delta$, while an additional, smaller-scale outer peak appears in the wake region at $y \approx 0.3\delta$, $\lambda_x \approx 2.2\delta$.
-In contrast with \citet{Harun2013} and \citet{Deshpande2023}, who reported a single broad outer enhancement under APG, the present results reveal two distinct outer peaks, here denoted as the \textit{VLSM peak} (`$+$') and the \textit{PG peak} (`$\circ$') in Fig.~\ref{Figure:5}(b).
+With weak PGH case (figure \ref{Figure:6}b), \emph{inner-site peak} remains at $\lambda_x^+ \approx 1000$ and $y^+ \approx 15$, with increased magnitude, as also visible in the variance plot (figure \ref{Figure:5}d).
+In the log and outer regions, energy is amplified consistent with APG effects noted by \citet{Monty2011} and also apparent in the variance plot (figure \ref{Figure:5}d).
+A VLSM peak is observed at $y \approx 0.12\delta$, $\lambda_x \approx 6\delta$, while an additional, smaller-scale outer peak appears in the wake region at $y \approx 0.3\delta$, $\lambda_x \approx 2.2\delta$.
+In contrast with \citet{Harun2013} and \citet{Deshpande2023}, who reported a single broad outer enhancement under APG, the present results reveal two distinct outer peaks, here denoted as the \emph{VLSM peak} (`$+$') and the \emph{PG peak} (`$\circ$') in figure \ref{Figure:6}(b).

 Before examining the spectra of the other PGH cases, we first seek to isolate the PG peak from the VLSM peak.
 To aid this distinction, we define the edge of the logarithmic region (where the VLSM peak is located) and the onset of the wake region (where the PG peak arises).
-The diagnostic plot, previously used by \citet{Marusic2013} to assess the consistency of logarithmic behaviour with a universal von K{\'a}rm{\'a}n constant, enables identification of the wake onset due to APG effects, as shown in Fig.~\ref{Figure:6}(a).
+The diagnostic plot, previously used by \citet{Marusic2013} to assess the consistency of logarithmic behaviour with a universal von K{\'a}rm{\'a}n constant, enables identification of the wake onset due to APG effects, as shown in figure \ref{Figure:7}(a).

-Accordingly, we define the threshold wall-normal location $y^+|_\mathrm{PG\ peak\ limit}$ as the point marking the demarcation from the log region into the onset of the wake region, where deviation from the logarithmic profile becomes significant:
+Accordingly, we define the threshold wall-normal location $y^+|_{\mathrm{PG\ peak\ limit}}$ as the point marking the demarcation from the log region into the onset of the wake region, where deviation from the logarithmic profile becomes significant: